 A federal 35% dividend withholding tax is levied at the source on the gross amount of dividend distributions made by Swiss companies.
 These withholding taxes can be reclaimed or be exempted at source depending on the applicable treaty.

 For resident individuals, the gross dividend received may at the election of such individual either:

 - be included in such individual's taxable income, whereby 8.5% of such dividend income will be treated as deductible amount (the maximum deductible amount is NT$80,000 for each household) or

 - be taxed separately on a flat rate of 28%, and excluded from such individual's taxable income

 For non-resident shareholders, dividends received are subject to 21% withholding tax, absent an available tax treaty for a reduced rate.

 The dividends received by a domestic company from its investment in another domestic company are not included in the first-mentioned domestic company's taxable income.

 If a Taiwan company invests in foreign companies, dividends declared by such foreign companies must be included in the domestic company’s taxable income, but any foreign tax credits may be used.

 The rate of the withholding tax applicable for international holding companies' dividend distributions (based on the profits derived from their foreign participations) to non-resident companies are subject to a withholding tax rate is 15%.
 This rate may be subject to reduction under an applicable double taxation treaty.

 Upon distribution of a dividend, a company may be required to pay advance corporate income tax on the dividend (ACIT) at 18% tax rate.
 ACIT is paid only if certain conditions are met and may further be credited against corporate income tax due for future periods.

 United Arab Emirates

 No specific tax rules apply in relation to distributions by UAE companies.

 Distributions paid by a UK company are generally treated as dividends to shareholders.
-UK company law forbids distributions which exceed accumulated realized profits and restricts a company's ability to repay capital, which generally requires a court order.
-A return of capital to shareholders is therefore unusual in the UK.
+UK company law forbids distributions which exceed accumulated realized profits and restricts a company's ability to repay capital, which (in relation to public companies) requires a court order.